 Most inmates have access to telephones and can make outgoing collect calls on designated telephones according to their privilege group.
 Limitations are placed on the frequency of such calls to allow equal access to telephones by all inmates.
 When corresponding with an inmate, media representatives may provide a telephone number where an inmate can call them collect.
 It is up to the inmate to initiate the call.
 No restriction is placed on the identity or relationship to the inmate of the person called providing the person agrees to accept all charges for the call.
 Telephone calls are limited to 15 minutes and may be recorded.
 Media representatives may also record the call with the inmate's permission.
 Messages will not be taken by staff to inmates.

 All inmates are allowed visits with approved visitors.
 If a media representative wishes to visit an inmate, write to the inmate and ask him/her to send you a CDC Form 106, Visiting Questionnaire.
 Your completed questionnaire must be submitted and approved by the institution before your visit.
 The application process takes about 30 working days.
 All approved visitors - friend, relative, attorney, or member of the media - may visit; however, they may not bring in cameras or recording devices.
 The institution will provide, upon request, pencil and paper to an adult visitor as needed.
-For more information about visiting, call the toll-free CDCR Visiting Information number at 1-800-374-8474 or go to this link: http://www.cdcr.ca.gov/Visitors/index.html
+For more information about visiting, call the toll-free CDCR Visitation Information number at 1-800-374-8474 or the Visitation page.